Styles of Psychoanalysis used at Scotlandtherapy

 Ongoing study and research in psychoanalysis and psychology

-Stuart maintains a range of CPD activities and memberships including Fellow of the Royal Society of Public Health, Fellowship of the Scottish Society of Arts, Fellowship of the Institute of Health Promotion and Education, Associate Fellowship of the Royal Society of Medicine.
+Stuart maintains a range of CPD activities and memberships including Fellow of the Royal Society of Public Health, Fellowship of the Scottish Society of Arts, Fellowship of the Institute of Health Promotion and Education..

 Stuart also completes ongoing modules with the Open University, currently on the penultimate module of a third Bachelor Degree (Psychology and Philosophical Studies), and also completes industry seminars and workshops.
-He also reads extensively, both widely in the field, and in new methods and research.
+He also reads extensively, both widely in the field, and in new methods and research, often completing clinical book reviews for journals.

 Personal psychoanalysis and fitness to practice

 Prior to commencing seeing clients Stuart had psychoanalysis and hypnotherapy to ensure personal self awareness.
 He has ensured on an ongoing basis that he has received prompt support when life has conspired to throw a curved ball.
-He receives monthly clinical supervision, and six monthly stress level checks.
+He receives monthly clinical supervision, and organisational weekly peer supervision.
 Stuart, and his partner in Scotlandtherapy Denise are both registered on the Scottish PVG enhanced disclosure register for working with both vulnerable adults and young people.

-Psychotherapy, psychoanalysis, hypnotherapy, counselling, psychotherapist, hypnotherapist, counsellor, hypnosis, hypnotist, MCBT, CBT, mindfulness, CBA, mental health, emotional issues, talking therapy, Edinburgh, Glasgow, Falkirk, Stirling, Scotland
+Psychotherapy, psychoanalysis, hypnotherapy, counselling, psychotherapist, hypnotherapist, counsellor, hypnosis, hypnotist, MCBT, CBT, mindfulness, Hygge, Naikan, Morita, Satori, MBSR, compassion therapy, acceptance therapy, clinical hypnotherapy, clinical hypnosis, CBA, mental health, emotional issues, talking therapy, Edinburgh, Glasgow, Falkirk, Stirling, Dublin, Scotland